Home » Fruit Evolution: Why Tropical Fruits Are Healthier Than Temperate Fruits

 Fruit Evolution: Why Tropical Fruits Are Healthier Than Temperate Fruits

 Tropical fruits are the most underrated and neglected superfoods!
-The evidence why tropical fruits are essential for optimal health is not only found in nutritional studies but is based on human evolution!
+The evidence on why tropical fruits are essential for optimal health is not only found in nutritional studies – it is based on human evolution.
 Let’s explore our unique relationship with exotic fruits and why they are even healthier than temperate fruits.

 Tropical fruits are the ultimate superfoods for humans!

-Tropical fruits are finally gaining attention for their profound health benefits!
-People living in the tropics have long known their importance for human nutrition, and a growing community of people living a fruit diet has re-discovered this secret to regeneration: Tropical fruits are superfoods for humans!
+People living in the tropics have long known their importance for human nutrition, and a growing community of people adopting a fruit-based diet has discovered this secret to regeneration: Tropical fruits are superfoods for humans!
+And finally, tropical fruits are gaining more attention for their profound health benefits in scientific research.
+For example, a recent review concludes:

-This study on Brazilian fruits summarizes that “virtually unknown edible tropical fruits present significantly higher antioxidant activity when compared to temperate fruits considered to be good sources of antioxidants.”
+A study on Brazilian fruits summarizes that “virtually unknown edible tropical fruits present significantly higher antioxidant activity when compared to temperate fruits considered to be good sources of antioxidants.”
 (Pereira-Netto, 2018).
-Even the seeds, peels and other plant parts of exotic fruits have functional properties for health (see here) and are used in ethnobotanical medicine.
+Even the seeds, peels, and other plant parts of exotic fruits have functional properties for health (see here) and are used in ethnobotanical medicine.

 What makes tropical fruits so special to humans?